qwx9/notes/net/todo/diy/guitar/⑨ST.md

 	. make sure surface is clean, level, well sanded
 	. transfer from inkjet and label paper to the wood
 	. careful when waxing over it
+- varnish head/neck, and maybe leave polish for later since there's still a bunch of work that can damage it
 - drill for tuners and install them
 - drill for neck joint
 - scallop frets? probably don't need to go super deep